Epidemiologist

 You'll need to have:

-- the ability to analyse, summarise and interpret complex epidemiological data
+- the ability to analyse, summarise and interpret complex epidemiological data, including large-scale datasets such as electronic health records

-- the ability to work independently and take responsibility for your own work and time
+- the ability to work independently and take responsibility for your own work and time, while also being able to adapt to evolving public health challenges

-- the ability to deal with unpredictable situations and conflicting information
+- the flexibility to deal with unpredictable situations, conflicting information and to respond to changing deadlines

-- experience of creating and giving presentations to groups of internal and external stakeholders
+- experience in creating and delivering presentations to groups of internal and external stakeholders

 Work experience